Frozen Stir Fry Vegetables & Chicken is a healthy and delicious dinner made with frozen veggies and pantry staples!

 Dinners made with frozen ingredients or pantry staples need not be boring!
-This Chicken and Vegetable Stir Fry is made with defrosted frozen chicken thighs, frozen green beans or your other favorite frozen vegetable, and an easy stir fry sauce that is made with pantry staples like soy sauce, honey, and toasted sesame oil.
-Read below for directions on how to defrost frozen chicken but you can also use fresh chicken thighs if you prefer!
+This Frozen Stir Fry Vegetables & Chicken is made with your favorite frozen vegetables and an easy stir fry sauce that is made with pantry staples.

 Over the past few weeks, I've been focusing more and more on recipes I can make with pantry staples, freezer goods, or both.